robertliwpe/rlicons/wp-content/plugins/leadin/readme.txt

 = What does the plugin do? =

-HubSpot All-In-One Marketing allows you to use HubSpot forms, popups, and live chat on your WordPress website.
-This all-in-one marketing plugin gives you all the tools you need to grow your email list and send email campaigns.
+HubSpot's WordPress plugin allows you to use HubSpot email marketing, CRM, forms, popups, and live chat on your WordPress website.
+This plugin gives you all the tools you need to grow your business and delight your contacts and customers.

 = What is HubSpot? =

-<a href="https://hubspot.com?utm_source=wordpress-plugin-listing&utm_campaign=wordpress&utm_medium=marketplaces" target="_blank">HubSpot</a> provides a suite of marketing, sales, customer service, and CRM products to help you grow your business.
-These tools include CRM, forms, live chat, and free email marketing.
+<a href="https://hubspot.com/?utm_source=wordpress-plugin-listing&utm_campaign=wordpress&utm_medium=marketplaces" target="_blank">HubSpot</a> is an all-in-one growth platform that provides a free CRM, marketing, sales, and customer service products to help you grow your business.

-= Who should use HubSpot All-In-One Marketing? =
+= Who should use HubSpot? =

-HubSpot is perfect for agencies, business owners, small businesses, bloggers, designers, anyone with a WordPress website and wants to use forms, popups, and live chat on their website.
+HubSpot is perfect for agencies, business owners, small businesses, bloggers, designers, anyone with a WordPress website and wants to use seamless CRM and marketing tools.
+100,000+ websites in 100+ countries already use HubSpot to grow their businesses.

-= Do I need to have coding skills to use the HubSpot WordPress plugin? =
+= Are coding skills needed to use the HubSpot WordPress plugin? =

-Not at all.
-You can create and manage forms without any coding using our user-friendly drag and drop form builder.

-= How do I upgrade? =
+Not at all!
+HubSpot’s WordPress plugin is easy to download and starts working seamlessly with your WordPress site right away.
+You can take advantage of our CRM, live chat, email marketing, forms, and much more without the need to code.

+= What is available for free with HubSpot? =

-The HubSpot's paid tiers are built for those who want more advanced functionality.
-If you’d like to learn more about HubSpot's paid tiers, <a href="https://hubspot.com/pricing?utm_source=wordpress-plugin-listing&utm_campaign=wordpress&utm_medium=marketplaces" target="_blank">view our pricing page</a>.
+HubSpot’s WordPress plugin is free to use with forms, contact management, email marketing, and more.
+HubSpot also has paid tiers available for those who want more advanced functionality.
+If you’d like to learn more about HubSpot’s paid tiers, view our <a href="https://hubspot.com/pricing?utm_source=wordpress-plugin-listing&utm_campaign=wordpress&utm_medium=marketplaces" target="_blank">pricing page</a>.

-= Why aren’t my popups working? =

-There are three reasons your popup forms may not be working:

-1. Your tracking code is not installed properly.
-Please see the instructions above, or <a href="https://knowledge.hubspot.com/articles/kcs_article/lead-flows/why-arent-my-lead-flows-displaying?utm_source=wordpress-plugin-listing&utm_campaign=wordpress&utm_medium=marketplaces" target="_blank">this article for troubleshooting</a>.
-2. You previously cancelled, or pressed “x,” on your popup.
-Once you dismiss the popup we will not show it for 14-days.
-3. You, or your contact, already filled out the popup form.
-Once a popup form is submitted, it will not display again for the same user.

-= What will my visitors see if I have multiple popup forms active on a page? =

-**If a visitor has previously dismissed a popup form:**
-They won’t be presented with that same popup form for 14 days.
-If they previously submitted that popup and view a page with the same popup on the same browser without clearing their cookies, they will not be shown the same popup form again.

-**If more than one popup is set to a single URL:**
-The popup form set to the most specific page URL will take priority.
-For example, if you have a popup set to load on “All Pages” and a popup is set to load on “http://www.domain.com/home”, the popup form set to load on “http://www.domain.com/home” will display.
-This applies to popups that have the same triggers (On 50% page scroll, On exit intent, etc) or the same type (popup box, dropdown banner, etc).

-**If there are two popups with different triggers set to load on the same page with the same location specificity:**
-The popup form won’t conflict each other and will wait for their respective triggers, given that the user has not previously submitted or dismissed either popup form.
-For example, if a popup form is set to load on all pages and is triggered on 50% page scroll and another popup is set to load on all pages and is triggered on exit intent, the two popups will load when the user triggers each popup.

-<a href="https://knowledge.hubspot.com/getting-started-with-the-hubspot-crm-free/lead-flows-and-collected-forms-faq?utm_source=wordpress-plugin-listing&utm_campaign=wordpress&utm_medium=marketplaces" target="_blank">Check out this help article</a> for more details.

-**What is available in the free email marketing tool?**
-HubSpot’s free email marketing tool offers 2000 email sends per calendar month, with HubSpot branding.

 = My question is not listed. =

-Please <a href="https://community.hubspot.com?utm_source=wordpress-plugin-listing&utm_campaign=wordpress&utm_medium=marketplaces" target="_blank">visit the HubSpot Community</a> for more detailed documentation and support.
+Please visit the <a href="https://community.hubspot.com/?utm_source=wordpress-plugin-listing&utm_campaign=wordpress&utm_medium=marketplaces" target="_blank">HubSpot Community</a> for more detailed documentation and support.
 Thank you!

 == Screenshots ==

-1. Convert site visitors into leads.
-2. No coding required.
+1. Measure impact with reports.
-3. Manage all your leads in one place.
+2. Organize, track, and nurture your leads in your free HubSpot CRM.
-4. Live Chat lets you chat with website visitors in real time.
-5. Build and send an automated follow up email using the simple drag-and-drop email builder.
-6. Manage all your conversations from live chat and email in one place.
+3. Your website forms will automatically sync with your HubSpot CRM.
+4. Nurture and convert leads with lists and email.
+5. Send contacts a beautiful, effective and personalized email.
+6. Add live chat to your website and easily engage & help your site visitors.
+7. Add 24/7 chatbots to your website to help automate lead capture and support.
+8. Create beautiful forms and popups on your website in minutes using the intuitive drag and drop builder.

 == Changelog ==

 <a href="http://plugins.svn.wordpress.org/leadin/trunk/changelog.txt" target="_blank">Full changelog here</a>

-- Current version: 7.17.2
+- Current version: 7.28.0
-- Current version release: 2019-11-13
+- Current version release: 2020-04-06

-= 7.17.2 (2019.11.13) =
-- Fix missing disconnect button
+= 7.28.0 (2020.04.06) = - Added user account information to the settings page - Added Covid-19 information banner